sanjeev21095/Article-Search-Tool/README.md

 tool that will point to a right set of documents for the user on an offline interface.
 ### Step - 1 : Downlaod the dataset
 The dataset is a set of accepted papers from the Neural Information Processing System Conference, 2015 (NIPS 2015) Download from [here](https://www.kaggle.com/benhamner/nips-2015-papers/version/2/home) and also the code to get the papers are shown [here](https://github.com/benhamner/nips-2015-papers).
 Parallely, download the pre-trained [GloVe Vectors](https://nlp.stanford.edu/projects/glove/).
+The first 100 files have been uploaded.
 ### Step - 2 : Dataset Cleaning
 Good luck dealing with raw data!
 This dataset is slightly corrupted and needs some cleaning.
 Use [Pdfminer](https://stackoverflow.com/questions/26494211/extracting-text-from-a-pdf-file-using-pdfminer-in-python) tool to extract data from the downloaded pdf files to text files.